tiddoloos/medium_rgcn/README.md

-# Entity type prediction with Relation Graph Convolutional Network
+# Entity type prediction with Relational Graph Convolutional Network

 ### Setup with conda
 Clone the repository and save at a desired location on you machine.